Pastner and staff working hard on the recruiting trail, mapping out development of Tech’s returning players

 "I fully understand what it means to be sitting in this chair, what it means to the community and the entire city, and to all the alumni locally and nationally," said Pastner.
 "When you're in coaching, you want to play for a national championship and compete at the highest level.
 You want to have a championship program year in and year out.
 I believe that Georgia Tech and the job here is a true gold mine.
 You have an opportunity to have the highest level of success that you strive for.

-"Coach Gregory and his staff had done an excellent job when you talk about the culture that was set forth in this program, Coach Hewitt took the team to the Final Four and had many great, great players in his program that are still playing in the NBA, and obviously what Coach Cremins had done.
+"Coach Gregory and his staff did an excellent job when you talk about the culture that was set forth in this program, Coach Hewitt took the team to the Final Four and had many great, great players in his program that are still playing in the NBA, and obviously what Coach Cremins had done.
 I talked to all three of them today and had great conversations with each of them."

 Pastner's Memphis teams averaged 23.9 wins per season and compiled a conference regular-season record of 82-36, including a conference winning streak of 28 games.
 The Tigers went 11-4 in Conference USA and American Athletic Conference tournaments, including three championships.